weewx/weewx/docs_src/custom/database.md

             schema = user.myschema.schema
     ```

-3.  **Check permissions.** The reconfiguration utility will create a new
+3.  **Check permissions.** The transfer action will create a new
-    database with the same name as the old, except with the suffix
+    database with the same name as the old, except with the suffix `_new`
-    `_new` attached to the end.
-Make sure you have the necessary
+    attached to the end.
+Make sure you have the necessary permissions to do
-    permissions to do this.
-In particular, if you are using MySQL, you
+    this.
+In particular, if you are using MySQL, you will need `CREATE`
-    will need `CREATE` privileges.
+    privileges.

-4.  **Create and populate the new database.** Use the utility
+4.  **Create and populate the new database.** Use the command
-    `wee_database` with the `--reconfigure` option.
+    `weectl database` with the `reconfigure` action.

     ``` shell
-    wee_database weewx.conf --reconfigure
+    weectl database reconfigure
     ```

-    This will create a new database (nominally, `weewx.sdb_new`
+    This will create a new database (nominally, `weewx.sdb_new` if you are using
-    if you are using SQLite, `weewx_new` if you are using MySQL),
-    using the schema found in `user.myschema.schema`, and
+    SQLite, `weewx_new` if you are using MySQL), using the schema found in
-    populate it with data from the old database.
+    `user.myschema.schema`, and populate it with data from the old database.

 5.  **Shuffle the databases.** Now arrange things so WeeWX can find the
     new database.